 This locally-owned lodge does not skimp on creature comforts.
-All cabins are equipped with a private covered deck, microwave, refrigerator, and complimentary wireless internet.
+All cabins have a private covered deck, microwave, refrigerator, and complimentary wireless internet.
 While the lodging encourages disconnecting from technology to get the fullest Denali experience, you can also book a Homestead Lodge room with television and air conditioning.

-Do note that there is no reliable shuttle or taxi service that will take you to and from Denali National Park.
-The lodging recommends renting a car from a local rental company that provides free pick up from the train station in Denali National Park.
+No reliable shuttle or taxi service will take you to and from Denali National Park.
+The lodging recommends renting a car from a local rental company that provides free pick-up from the train station in Denali National Park.

 See Related: Alaska Railroad Review

 Address: Mile 231.1 George Parks Highway, McKinley Park,